Is your dog coughing? You ask yourself, should I be worried? Should I make an appointment with the vet?

 There are many reasons a dog could be coughing, from allergies to heartworm.

-Do you suspect Kennel cough as a diagnosis for your dog’s recent rasp?
-We can help!
-We will go over several sounds to explicitly watch out for, or should we say, listen for.
+Do you suspect a kennel cough sound for your dog’s recent rasp?
+We can help.
+In this post, we’ll go over several sounds to listen for.

 First, a quick review: